 I, Tituba: Black Witch of Salem.
 This wild and entertaining novel expands on the true story of the West Indian slave Tituba, who was accused of witchcraft in Salem, Massachusetts, arrested in 1692, and forgotten in jail until the general amnesty for witches two years later.
 Maryse Condé brings Tituba out of historical silence and creates for her a fictional childhood, adolescence, and old age.

 She turns her into what she calls “a sort of female hero, an epic heroine, like the legendary ‘Nanny of the maroons,’” who, schooled in the sorcery and magical ritual of obeah, is arrested for healing members of the family that owns her.
 As history and fantasy merge, Maryse Condé, acclaimed author of Tree of Life and Segu writes a richly imagined life of a fascinating woman.

 Regular price of the paperback: 298 CZK.
-Available at our E-shop for 238 CZK.
+Available at our E-shop with 35 % discount for 194 CZK.

 E-book available for 148 CZK via this LINK.